 The Parent Company also, in the normal course of business, provides standard indemnities to counterparties on behalf of its subsidiaries for taxes, including U.S. and foreign withholding taxes, on interest and other payments made on derivatives, securities and stock lending transactions, and certain annuity products, and may also provide indemnities to or on behalf of affiliates from time to time for other arrangements.
 These indemnity payments could be required, as applicable, based on a change in the tax laws, change in interpretation of applicable tax rulings or claims arising from contractual relationships between affiliates.
 Certain contracts contain provisions that enable the Parent Company to terminate the agreement upon the occurrence of such events.
 The maximum potential amount of future payments that the Parent Company could be required to make under these indemnifications cannot be estimated.
 The Parent Company has not recorded any contingent liability in its condensed financial statements for these indemnifications and believes that the occurrence of any events that would trigger payments under these contracts is remote.

 Guarantees of Debt Instruments and Warrants Issued by Subsidiaries

-Αt
+Αt Αt

-, December 31,
+, Dec cember 31,

-\$ in millions 2022 2021
+\$ in millions 2023 2022

-Aggregate balance \$ 51,136 \$ 47,129
+Aggregate balance \$ 60,942 \$ 51,136

 Guarantees under Subsidiary Lease Obligations